hashgraph/hedera-services/platform-sdk/docs/proposals/proposal-process.md

 ### Creating a Draft Proposal

-1. Create an issue in the github repository for the creation of the proposal if it is for a project prioritized by SwirldsLabs.
-Other proposals do not require a ticket.
+1. Create a new branch for the proposal.
-2. Create a new branch for the proposal.
+2. Create a subdirectory of `platform-sdk/docs/proposals/` with the name of the proposal.
-3. Copy the template `template.md` into a subdirectory of `platform-sdk/docs/proposals/` with the name of the proposal.
+3. Copy the template `template.md` into the subdirectory and rename it to `README.md`
-4. Fill out the template with the details of the proposal, removing any irrelevant sections.
+4. Fill out the template with the details of the proposal, removing any irrelevant sections or adding new sections as needed.
 Diagrams and other files may be included in the proposal directory and linked from the proposal.
 5. Create a draft PR with the proposal documents.
 6. Put the draft PR in the [Platform Design Proposals](https://github.com/orgs/hashgraph/projects/73/views/1) board in the `Draft` status.